smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

   db:
     driver: local
 ```
+### Step 2:
-Step 2: Now compose up the "compose.yaml" then open the required ports: 5432 , 4567 , 8000
+Compose up the "compose.yaml" then open the required ports: 5432 , 4567 , 8000

-### Create a table:
+### Creating a table in DynamoDB:
 ```
 aws dynamodb create-table \
     --endpoint-url http://localhost:8000 \